umhgp/license-manager-for-woocommerce/readme.txt

 Easily sell and manage software license keys through your WooCommerce shop

 == Description ==
 The **License Manager for WooCommerce** allows you to easily sell and manage all of your digital license keys.
-With features like the bulk importer, automatic delivery, and database encryption, your shop will now run easier than ever.
+With features like the bulk importer, automatic delivery, automatic stock management, and database encryption, your shop will now run easier than ever.

 [Plugin & API Documentation](https://www.licensemanager.at/docs)

 #### Key plugin features

 * Automatically sell and deliver license keys through WooCommerce
+* Automatically manage the stock for licensed products
+* Activate, deactivate, and check your licenses through the REST API
 * Manually resend license keys
-* Add a single license key and assign it to a specific product
+* Add and import license keys and assign them to WooCommerce products
-* Add multiple license keys (by file upload) and assign them to a specific product
+* Import license keys by file upload
 * Export license keys as PDF or CSV
 * Manage the status of your license keys
 * Create license key generators with custom parameters
 * Assign a generator to one (or more!)
-WooCommerce product(s), these products then automatically create a license key whenever they are sold
+WooCommerce product(s), these products then automatically create a license key whenever they are sold.

 #### API